zechagl/NLPCC2019-Semantic-Parsing/src/MERGEandSCORE/codes/README.md

     - ```merge_score.py```

-    - there are presently 3 kinds of settings
+    - there are currently four kinds of settings

         1. **WLIS_NEW** : baseline model